Fixing Sydney Road

 It seemed bound to happen, except that disturbing noises had been coming from the state government.

-In September 2019, Pascoe Vale MP, Labor’s Lizzie Blandthorn, published a statement opposing a separated bike lane.
+In September 2019, Pascoe Vale MP, Labor’s Lizzie Blandthorn, published a statement opposing a plan for separated bike lanes.
 The following month, then-Roads Minister Jaala Pulford told Greens leader Samantha Ratnam that the Department of Transport would not consider any proposals or trial on Sydney Road while Coburg’s level crossing removal project was underway.
 Clearly the Victorian Labor Government was stalling, despite the VicRoads survey and support from many other quarters.

 In response to another of my questions, the Government indicated that nothing could be done until a business case was undertaken (despite the State Government’s $50 billion-plus suburban rail loop not having a business case).
 So I asked the Parliamentary Budget Office to cost the pop-up bike lanes proposed by Council, and in May 2020 they estimated the 600 metre trial would cost $300,000 (the 2018-19 total budget for transport infrastructure was $9.4 billion, by the way).